 Sometimes referred to as a Durable Medical Power of Attorney, a Health Care Proxy designates a trusted family member or friend to make health care decisions for you, in accordance with your known wishes, if you are unable to do so.
 Your proxy will also have access to your medical records and can have discussions with your doctors about your care, depending on what permissions you outline in the document.
 Be sure that your proxy understands your wishes with regards to palliative versus extraordinary measures.
 You will want to explain how your religious beliefs might impact your end of life care and your preferences for particular doctors or medical facilities.
 If you want at-home hospice care rather than hospital or nursing home care, you should be sure to convey this to your proxy.
 This information, along with your other end of life care preferences, can also be included in a Living Will.
-For more detailed information about drafting a Health Care Proxy, click here.

-Create an Assets and Liabilities Checklist
+Create An Assets And Liabilities Checklist

 Whether you are planning on putting your assets into a Living Trust, distributing your estate through a Last Will, or just want to understand your financial situation better, making a list of assets and debts can be invaluable.
 Among the possible assets and liabilities to review and inventory when putting together your end of life checklist:

 - 401(k)s, IRAs, Pensions, and Other Retirement Accounts,